 Holistic and natural herd care I am passionate about working with colleagues, independent sites and other practitioners to ensure the holistic and species appropriate care of the herds I work with and horses in general.
 The horses are in service to our clients and we in turn, are in service to our herds.
 I currently work across 2 sites and am involved with others.
 Before they are anything to us horses are, first and foremost, herd-living, grazing mammals.
 It is not an inevitability that they will ever engage in the EFPT work if they come to live on the sites I work from, some will simply serve the role of being an important part of the herd, for the herd's sake.
 Although restricted by domestication we seek to offer them as enriched a living environment as possible.
 Living in a mixed herd of mares and geldings they live out all year round 24/7, with access to shelter as they choose.

-During client sessions the herd are at liberty to engage or not and on the 'wild site' they have over 35 acres within which to express their preference for proximity.
+During client sessions the herd are at liberty to engage or not and have 20 acres within which to express their preference for proximity.
 Individual sentient beings with differing needs and behaviours, some choosing to follow their curiosity and share territory with clients, others hang back and offer different perspectives.

 The herds are barefoot and I use positively reinforced Relational Horsemanship methods to support their health and well-being when we need to undertake routine care-giving such as hoof trimming or first-aid.